 Instructions

-Preheat your oven to 350°F. Lightly butter the bottom of a 9 X 13 baking dish (or a smaller dish if scaling the recipe down).
+Preheat the oven to 350°F. Lightly butter the bottom of a 9 x 13 baking dish (or a smaller dish if scaling the recipe down).

-Peel the pears, halve, and core them.
-You can core them with a melon baller, a metal measuring spoon, or - as I usually do - a paring knife.
+Peel the pears, halve them, and core them.
+You can core them with a melon baller, a metal measuring spoon, or a paring knife.
 I like to leave the stems on as they make for a pretty presentation, but you can cut them off if you wish.
-You can also shave a thin slice off the bottom of each pear half, enabling them to stay upright in the baking dish.
+You can also shave a thin slice off the bottom of each pear half, enabling them to stand upright in the baking dish.

 In a small bowl, whisk together the butter, vanilla, and cinnamon.
 Brush the pears with the mixture on both sides.